Unveiling the Best Electric Family SUV

 The base model has an MSRP of $39,995 before getting local, state and federal rebates and tax credits for owning an electric car.
 Plus, it has many of the elements that families will be looking for in an electric car as an everyday driver, namely plenty of space, the latest safety and infotainment technology, and a range of 250 miles between charges.

-The Perfect Blend of Performance, Technology and Comfort
+Performance, Technology and Comfort

 As of this writing, the ID.4 available for testing is the single motor version which makes 201 horsepower and is rear wheel drive only.
 A dual motor, all-wheel drive version is coming that will add 101 more horses to the front for faster zero to 60 mph times.
 The single motor ID.4 goes from zero to 60 mph in just over 7 seconds.
 Not that speed and race-like handling is a necessity for a family car, but VW does give a nod to its GTI heritage in that the ID.4 is both nimble and maneuverable, with tight steering and GTI-like playful prowess for an EV.
 It is currently the best-handling electric car in the compact crossover class.
 The car’s 33.6-foot turning circle is even less than the Chevy Bolt’s.